Get your certified New Mexico Birth Certificate

 Order with confidence

-Learn how to order certified copies of New Mexico birth certificates from the New Mexico Department of Health -Bureau of Vital Records and Health Services (NMDOH-BVRHS).
+Learn how to order certified copies of New Mexico birth certificate from the New Mexico Department of Health -Bureau of Vital Records and Health Services (NMDOH-BVRHS).
 The current processing time is 6 to 12 weeks.
 The state fee for a replacement is $10.00 per copy.
 Authorized individuals who can order include the person on record, family members, and legal representatives.

-You can now order New Mexico birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order New Mexico birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the New Mexico Department of Health - Bureau of Vital Records and Health Statistics (NMDOH-BVRHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the NMDOH-BVRHS by following the specific steps and meeting certain requirements.
 Before placing your order, review the associated costs, eligibility criteria, requirements, and processing times to ensure a successful application submission process.

 Requesting a New Mexico birth certificate through our online filing service is quick and easy.